 Lots of over the counter medicines and antibiotics.

-To keep your immune system strong
+A few key ingredients to keep your immune system strong

 Eat lots of whole foods and eat most of your meals at home.